 Not Recording All Transactions

 - How you pay for items matters.
-You may be performing a bank reconciliation on your main operating account, thus ensuring that all those transactions are being accounted for; but, what about the credit card that you’re not reconciling?
+You may be performing a bank reconciliation on your main operating account, thus ensuring that all those transactions are accounted for.
+But, what about the credit card that you’re not reconciling?
 Or the cash that you utilized to pay for a delivery?

-- Credit card balances should be accounted for as a liability on your Balance Sheet and the balance should be checked for accuracy on a frequent basis
+- Credit card balances should be accounted for as a liability on your Balance Sheet and the balance should be frequently checked for accuracy

 - If the balance is misrepresented, you may have expenses that should’ve occurred on your P&L already